Open-face Chinese poker: Chinese Poker Variants

-For a maximum of three players.
-Each player is dealt five cards to start.
-Instead of being dealt one at a time players are dealt three cards at a time.
-Players set two cards and discards one until 13 card hands are made.
-If a player achieves fantasyland the player receives 14 cards and discard one.
-Traditional OFC rules apply to enter fantasyland.
-Some players suggest AA+ as a minimum requirement.
-To remain in fantasyland requires three of a kind on top and/or four of a kind or better on the bottom.
-Full house in the middle does not qualify.
+Pineapple poker can be played with a maximum of three players.
+On the first deal, players are dealt five cards and play all five.
+On subsequent deals, players are dealt three cards, set two cards and discard one.
+This process continues until 13 card hands are made by each player.
+Players are dealt to and play in turns and players can see the placements of players that play before them.
+If a player achieves fantasyland, the player receives 14 cards and discards one on their next hand.
+To enter fantasyland, traditional OFC rules apply.
+To remain in fantasyland requires a three of a kind on top and/or four of a kind or better on the bottom.
+A full house in the middle does not qualify to remain in fantasyland.

+In practice, there are a number of Pineapple variants played in tournaments and online.
+A non-exhaustive list of Pineapple variants follows: